arnm/arnm.github.io/_posts/2014-08-11-telegram-vs-whatsapp-a-comprehensive-comparison.md

 ## Messaging

-There first thing one would expect from a messaging app is the ability to send unlimited messages to individuals and groups in a quick and easy manner.
+The first thing one would expect from a messaging app is the ability to send unlimited messages to individuals and groups in a quick and easy manner.
 Here is a list of the categories used for this feature comparison:

 - **Create a chat**: Send messages to another user.